This post may contain affiliate links. Please read my disclosure.

 To freeze, place in an airtight container and store in the freezer for up to 3 months.
 Thaw in the fridge overnight and reheat on the stove or in the microwave.
 If gravy is too thick, add additional chicken stock until it reaches the desired consistency.

-New Orleans Style Red Gravy (Creole Sauce)
+The Best New Orleans Red Gravy Without Flour (Creole Sauce)

 Ingredients